-After using these resume work history examples to write and format your resume, don’t forget to tailor your accomplishments and bullet points to match the employer’s needs and priorities.
-This is one of the quickest ways to get noticed and get invited to interview!
+After using these resume work history examples to write and format your resume, don’t forget to tailor your accomplishments and bullet points to match the job description for the role you want.
+This is one of the quickest ways to get noticed and get invited to an interview.

 (And if you skip this or don’t bother doing it, you’re probably going to lose out on the job to someone who did this – seriously!
 If you aren’t doing this, it’s a big reason why you haven’t found a job yet).

 Here’s how to tailor your resume for a job before applying. (<< Fastest, easiest method)